percona/pmm-doc/docs/get-started/backup/create_mongo_on_demand.md

 Before creating a backup, make sure to check the [MongoDB backup prerequisites](../backup/mongo-prerequisites.md).

 To schedule or create an on-demand backup, check the instructions below.
-If you want to create a Point-in-time-recovery backup instead, see [Create MongoDB PITR backups](create_PITR_mongo.md).
+If you want to create a Point-in-time-recovery (PITR) backup instead, see [Create MongoDB PITR backups](create_PITR_mongo.md).

 1. Go to <i class="uil uil-history"></i> **Backup > All Backups**.
 2. Click <i class="uil uil-plus-square"></i> **Create Backup**.